rohanrudra55/ical-converter/README.md

-## COnvert your holidy excel list to iCal events
+## Convert your holidy list to iCal events